Enter One of Our Giveaways

 With a wealth of natural and historical displays, The Field Museum can occupy a solid day.
 Chicago CityPASS holders get expedited entry into permanent and ticketed exhibitions.
 A CityPASS ticket also gets you into one 3D feature.
 Now showing is "Titans of the Ice Age 3D".
 Peek into a time of saber-toothed cats, wolves, giant sloths and mammoths.
 The film will keep the kids still for a bit.

-Other exhibits include a journey into an ancient Egyptian tomb (complete with 23 mummies); plus there's Underground Adventure, where you can pretend that you’ve been reduced to the size of a bug.
+Other exhibits in this top Chicago museum include a journey into an ancient Egyptian tomb (complete with 23 mummies); plus there's Underground Adventure, where you can pretend that you’ve been reduced to the size of a bug.

 For the truly adventurous, The Field Museum holds sleepovers called Dozin With the Dinos, with family workshops, self-guided tours, and other activities before sleeping by favorite exhibits … including Sue.